-The notion of a protocol needs a little explaining so imagine for a moment that you are faced with the problem of organizing a discussion between a large number of people sitting around a table who are blindfolded and therefore cannot see one another.
-In order to ensure that they didn't all speak at once, you would need to establish some ground rules, including how the delegates would go about indicating that they had something to say and also establishing some priorities as to who should be allowed to speak in the event that several delegates indicate that they wish to speak at the same time These (and considerations would form an agreed protocol between the delegates for conducting the discussion.
-The debate should proceed without too many problems provided that everybody in the room understands and is willing to accept the protocol that you have established.
+The notion of a protocol needs a little explaining.
+Imagine for a moment that you are faced with the problem of organising a discussion between a large number of people sitting around a table, all of whom are blindfolded and therefore cannot see one another.
+In order to ensure that they don't all speak at once, you need to establish some ground rules, including how the delegates will go about indicating that they had something to say and also establishing some priorities as to who should be allowed to speak in the event that several delegates indicate that they wish to speak at the same time.
+These (and other) considerations would form an agreed protocol between the delegates for conducting the discussion.
+The debate should proceed without too many problems provided everybody in the room understands and is willing to accept the protocol you have established.
 In computers and digital systems communications protocols are established to enable the efficient exchange of data between multiple devices connected to the same bus.
 A number of different standards are commonly used.